KarenHarley/Doberman-Club/README.md

 # Doberman-Club

-Static HTML and CSS page
+This is a Static HTML and CSS page that displays a page about a doberman club.

 ## Features: